bob22710/True-Ice/README.md

 We’re bringing you affordable luxury that stays icy 24/7. ✨

 This site was designed to:
-- Showcase featured products 💍
+- Have you shining with ice without ever breaking the bank 🧊
-- Let customers reach out 📩
+- Let customers reach out at TrueIce.co@gmail.com 📧
-- Serve as a clean & professional front for your brand 🌐
+- Sell affordable Moisannite Jewerly that passes thermal diamond tests at a low cost 🔥

 ---